Ayush0966/Mall_Conference/README.md

 ## Dataset
 The dataset used in this project is the Mall Customers dataset available on Kaggle.
 This dataset contains information about customers including their gender, age, annual income, and spending score.

-### Project Structure
-The project is structured as follows:

-**data/:** Contains the dataset files.
+###CODE/:

-**CODE/:** Contains Jupyter Notebooks for data exploration, preprocessing, and model evaluation.
+Contains Jupyter Notebooks for data exploration, preprocessing, and model evaluation.

-**results/:** Contains the results and visualizations generated during the analysis.

 ## Clustering Algorithms